tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Loot Goblins.** Aarden inspects the dead goblins and finds 7 arrows.
 [3 for Aarden; 4 for Tarkin.]

 **Calming the Wolves.** [Wolf x3] Aarden cautiously enters the adjoining chamber and wants to calm the emaciated wolves, so he decides to feed one of the goblin corpses to them.
 [12+4 Animal Handling] 10 minutes later the wolves are satisfied and allow the party to walk around the chamber.

 [12+4 Perception] In the back area is a fissure through which Aarden can hear goblins talking, but no one is able to determine what they're saying.
 [No one speaks Goblin.]
 Tarkin notes that the voice beyond the fissure sounds aggressive compared to the typical goblins encountered thus far.

 Gar attempts to feed a ration to the satiated wolves, but they appear uninterested in the gesture.
 Asher encourages everyone that its time to move on, but defensively stays behind the group.

 **Exploring the Cavern.** [Darkvision check.
 Yes: Gar & Asher] Tarkin notes that the cavern is too dark beyond the entry way and has concerns that lighting a torch might draw attention.
 Asher is clear that he won't lead, but offers to cast a spell of illumination on another party member.

-Gar brags that women love the scars he has accrued, appearing eager for more, and moves to scout 30 feet ahead of the group.
+Gar brags that women love the scars he has accrued thus far, appearing eager to add more, and moves to scout 30 feet ahead of the group.

 There's a path to the west, but Gar continues to push forward, following the path of the stream.
 As he gets further, he passes under a wooden bridge about 20 ft above him, and continues on into a chamber where he's immediately attacked by another goblin.
 15 ATK for 4 piercing DMG.
 The goblin yells, "Be gone intruder!
 We heard you!"